TheCoffeeUp/Reason-ArturiaKeylab-MKII-Remote/docs/daw-mapping.md

 # Mapping between the Arturia DAW Command Center and Reason

-:warning: the `Arturia KeyLab MKII Control` surface need to be locked to the Reason Master Section to work properly
+:warning: the `Arturia KeyLab MKII Control` surface must be locked to the Reason Master Section to work properly.

+_Some relabelling of magnetic overlays (as shown in images) is highly recommended._

 <img src="./images/DAWCommandCenter.png" width="300">